 They are based on the above guided and supported itinerary, starting in any month except August.
 For tours begininning in August an extra supplement is payable.

 ²DatesWe run this tour on request for groups of more than six people.
 Please contact us to arrange a guided tour starting on any date.

-For groups of eight or more rides the price is lower.
+For groups of ten or more riders the price is lower.